verylemons/cse15l-lab-reports/Lab_Report_1.md

 ![Image](6.png)

 Using "cat" with a path to a directory as an argument prints information that the chosen directory is a directory. "cat" will tell you what the argument type is.
 Since we have a path to a directory as our argument, then "cat" will display that the chosen directory is a directory.
-You cannot access directories outside the current one or else the error message, "no such file or directory", will be displayed.
+You cannot use "cat" and add a directory that is outside the current directory.
+If you do so, this will cause an error and the error message "No such file or directory" will be displayed.

 **Share an example of using the command with a path to a file as an argument.**
 *With a path to a file as an argument means that after typing in "cd", "ls", and "cat", you also type a file name after the initial command.*